mnemnion/JLpeg.jl/Plans.md

 I _could_ implement this as captures but there are good reasons not to, this decomplects what is after all a pattern-matching operation from capturing, Mark/Check can cross rule and capture boundaries freely, which is the important thing from my perspective.

+### Compiler Rewrite

+I'm not satisfied with the flow of the current compiler, and I don't entirely understand why.
+It might not even be about that, might just need to be more willing to lift the sub-codes of, particularly, `PChoice`, to rewrite them under some circumstances.

+Two things and I might not need both:

+- [?]
+Pass in the parent in `compile` to `_compile`, to condition compiling on parental context.
+- [?]
+Add a `hoist!(parent::Pattern, child::Pattern)` method, which by default returns
+       the `.code`, but which can contextually rewrite it or copy it based on expectation of the parental unit.
+I like this better actually, full dispatch is one of the gems of Julia and it is rather distinct behavior from compiling itself.
+The contract is that the parent (by being what it is) informs the child if a copy or copy-and-rewrite is needed.

+I like `hoist!` better.
+A pattern doesn't need its parent to compile, this makes "rewrite in context" its own operation, which I expect will be easier to follow.
+It lets us have specialization in both directions, such as an enclosing rule which always needs a copy, if such exist.

 ## Dialects